Consideration Clause: A Complete Guide for Legal Teams

 With these validity requirements in mind, it’s helpful to examine the different types of consideration commonly found in business contracts.

-What are common types of consideration?
+What are the different types of consideration in a contract?

 Business contracts involve various forms of consideration, each serving different purposes and offering distinct advantages.
 Understanding these types helps legal teams select appropriate consideration structures for specific situations.